A simple model for a minimal environment: the two-atom Tavis-Cummings model revisited: Abstract

 \section{Abstract}

-In this paper we investigate some aspects of the dynamics of a quantum system constituted by a two-level atom (atom 1) in interaction with a single mode cavity field.
-The field is considered to be weakly coupled to a third subsystem: a second two-level atom (atom 2), in a mixed state, which will play the role of an external environment.
-We analyze the influence of such a small environment on the dynamics of quantities such as the linear entropy (state purity) and the atomic dipole squeezing of atom 1, as well as the entanglement between atom 1 and the field.
-In order to study a general situation, we obtain the full analytical solution of the two atom Tavis-Cummings model in which the constituent atoms may be coupled with different strengths to the field and also have different frequency detunings.
-We show that nonclassical features associated to the main system may be significantly degraded by the action of the small environment, if atom 2 is resonantly coupled to the field.
-We also demonstrate that the nonclassical behaviour of the system may be restored if we detune the field from the transition frequency of atom 2, the environment.
+Individual quantum systems may be interacting with surrounding environments having a small number of degrees of freedom.
+It is therefore relevant to understand the extent to which such small (but uncontrollable) environments could affect the quantum properties of the system of interest.
+Here we discuss a simple system-environment toy model, constituted by a two-level atom (atom 1) interacting with a single mode cavity field.
+The field is also assumed to be (weakly) coupled to an external noisy subsystem, the small environment, modeled as a second two-level atom (atom 2).
+We investigate the action of the minimal environment on the dynamics of the linear entropy (state purity) and the atomic dipole squeezing of atom 1, as well as the entanglement between atom 1 and the field.
+We also obtain the full analytical solution of the two atom Tavis-Cummings model for both arbitrary coupling strengths and frequency detunings, necessary to analyze the influence of the field-environment detuning on the evolution of the above mentioned quantum properties.
+For complementarity, we discuss the role of the degree of mixedness of the environment by analyzing the time-averaged linear entropy of atom 1.